ahayashi/ahayashi.github.io/docs/professional_committees.md

 ### Journal Reviewers

+- ACM Transactions on Architecture and Code Optimization (TACO) (2021, 2022)
 - ACM Transactions on Programming Languages and Systems (TOPLAS) (2018)
 - Arabian Journal for Science and Engineering (2017)
 - Journal of Parallel and Distributed Computing (JDPC) (2017)